Key messages

 Delivery Unit

-This is the recommended place of birth for women with a BMI of 35 or more.
+This is the recommended place of birth for women and birthing people with a BMI of 35 or more who are having their first baby, and for all women and birthing people with a BMI of 40 or more.

 Rosie Birth Centre

-If this is your second or subsequent birth and your BMI is between 35 and 39.9, you may be suitable to use the birth centre following an antenatal discussion and individualised plan of care made with your obstetric doctor.
+If this is your second or subsequent birth and your BMI is between 35 and 39.9, you may be suitable to use the Rosie Birth Centre following an antenatal discussion and individualised plan of care made with your community midwife.
+If this is your first birth, the Rosie Birth Centre would not be recommended.

 - Healthy Choices (opens in a new tab)